 |Name||Language||First published||Last updated|

-This medicine is approved for use in the European Union
+This medicine is now withdrawn from use in the European Union